 Ever since I left my job in London to go backpacking around the world, I’ve used

 World Nomads is designed for independent travelers and will let you extend your policy while you are on the road.
-They will even let you sign up when you’ve already left home.
+They will even let you sign up when you’re already out of the country.
+So if you’re in Cambodia reading this, don’t worry, it’s not too late!

 World Nomads have a great reputation and are easy to get in touch with, whether by phone, email, or Twitter, and are very transparent about what they do — and don’t — cover.